msespos/reactjs-ttt-tutorial/README.md

 # Coding along with the ReactJS TTT Tutorial

+Below is the usual Create React App README text.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).